SorkinType/Asset/fontbakery/fontbakery-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+2011 NON-BREAKING HYPHEN: try adding one of: yi, syloti-nagri
+ * U+2011 NON-BREAKING HYPHEN: try adding one of: syloti-nagri, yi
  * U+2021 DOUBLE DAGGER: try adding adlam
  * U+202F NARROW NO-BREAK SPACE: try adding one of: yi, mongolian
  * U+2030 PER MILLE SIGN: try adding adlam